 2) Attend required meetings

-3) Including you in their copy when e-mailing about submitting work
+3) Including you in emails about important work

 It is also important to take note of the remote workers’ performance on a regular basis so you can establish the right expectations and goals.
 This is to ensure that your employees are happy and motivated in their respective roles.